 And finally, there’s no denying that a digital wallet is just straight up convenient.

 3) Say goodbye to fumbling around in your wallet for the right card or even making sure you have the right card in there.
 Digital wallets can be used at most major retailers.
 For a list of retailers that accept Apple Pay, you can go to their informational page, https://www.apple.com/apple-pay/where-to-use/.
-Android Pay provides a similar list about where to use their service on their page, https://www.android.com/pay/where-to-use/, and this blog article, Everywhere You Can Use Samsung Pay, explains where you can use Samsung’s system.
+Google Pay provides a similar list about where to use their service on their page, https://pay.google.com/about/where-to-use/, and this blog article, Everywhere You Can Use Samsung Pay, explains where you can use Samsung’s system.
 Digital wallets can also be used anywhere online.

 Ready to try it?